Standard #: LAFS.5.RI.2.5 (Archived Standard)

 Baseball Dilemma MEA

-In this open-ended problem, students will work in teams to determine a procedure for selecting a company from which to purchase baseball helmets.
+In this Model-Eliciting Activity, students will work in teams to determine a procedure for selecting a company from which to purchase baseball helmets.
 Students will make decisions based on a table that includes company, cost per helmet, material helmet are made of, framework, and comfort.
 Students will determine procedure for company selection with provided information, and write a letter to the client providing evidence for their decisions.

 Wazzup Charter Schools Playground Dilemma MEA